EmbervaleTV/embervale-public-translations/event-guide/README.md

 - **Text must be original** – It cannot be copied or just rewritten from any source.
 - **Must fit the game theme** – Events should align with the world, lore, and atmosphere of the game.
 - **References to other game series** – Subtle references can be fun, but avoid direct mentions.
 Instead, transcribe the essence of the reference—most players will recognize it.
+- **No references to real players or streamers** – Avoid any mentions that could directly reference individuals.
+- **Avoid content that could upset a large number of players** – Events should be engaging and fun, not divisive and cause discussions.
+For example, avoid topics like religion, game balancing, explicit or adult-themed content, or real-world events.

 ### ⚖️ Balancing Events and Rewards